-Equal Pay Day occurred on March 31, 2020.
+Today, March 24, 2021, is Equal Pay Day.
 Equal Pay Day is not a holiday but rather a time for somber reflection and strategic planning.
 According to the National Committee on Pay Equity, “This date symbolizes how far into the year women must work to earn what men earned in the previous year.”
 It began in 1996 as a public awareness event by the National Committee on Pay Equity to illustrate the gap between men’s and women’s wages.

-Now, 24 years later, Equal Pay is still as significant as it was then.
+Now, 25 years later, Equal Pay is still as significant as it was then.
 According to the Washington Post, closing the gender pay gap will take 23 to 144 years, depending on which state you live in.
-This means that Equal Pay Day may continue into the year 2159.
+This means that Equal Pay Day may continue into the year 2165.
 The numbers look even starker when you consider other intersections of identity, such as race.
-August 22, 2019 was Black Women’s Equal Pay Day, as detailed in Forbes.
+August 3, 2021, is Black Women’s Equal Pay Day.

-Here are several critical steps your organization can take right now to address equal pay.
+Below are several critical steps your organization can take right now to become part of the equal pay solution.

-Overall, a comprehensive pay equity analysis is the best place to start to understand what your company is doing right, and where it can improve, before regulatory investigations and employee lawsuits require you to provide this information.
+Overall, a comprehensive pay equity analysis is the best place to start to understand what your company is doing right, and where it can improve before employee complaints, lawsuits, or regulatory issues arise.

 Make sure your organization is a step ahead in the effort to provide equal pay for all employees.
-Be a leader in this effort and reap the rewards of a more enthusiastic workforce, positive PR and avoiding costly regulatory penalties.
-This is one effort where you don’t want to be standing on the sidelines for long—especially not until the year 2159.
+Be a leader in this effort and reap the rewards of a more enthusiastic workforce, positive PR, and avoiding costly regulatory penalties.
+This is one effort where you don’t want to be standing on the sidelines for long.